This post may contain affiliate links. Please read our disclosure policy.

 There are a lot of ways to cook rice, but this one is great for when you don’t have a rice cooker.

-You just need your crock pot and a few hours to slow cook the rice!
+You just need your crock pot and a few hours to slow-cook the rice!
 It does take 2-3 hours on the high setting, so it’s not ideal for when you need quick rice.
 But this crock pot rice turns out so soft and fluffy every time.

-A box of parboiled rice to use for slow cooker rice
+A box of parboiled rice to use for slow cooker rice.

-Which Rice to Use?
+Best Rice to Use

-Cooking rice in a crock pot
+Cooking rice in a crock pot.

+PREP.
 Coat the inside of your crock pot with butter or cooking spray.

-Add the converted white rice and water to the crock pot.
-Be sure to measure exactly.
+COOK.
 Cover the crock pot with the lid and cook on HIGH heat for 2-3 hours.
-You’ll want to give a quick stir every 20-30 minutes, so don’t leave it to sit alone.
+You’ll want to give a quick stir every 20-30 minutes so don’t leave it to sit alone.

 Recipe Tips + Storing

-Unlike other white rice, the converted rice should NOT be rinsed before using.
+Unlike other white rice, the converted rice should not be rinsed before using.

-• Microwave: Add a little bit of water to the rice, break up any chunks.
+• Microwave: Add a little bit of water to the rice, and break up any chunks.
 Cover the dish and heat for 30-60 seconds.
 Repeat until hot.

-5 from 10 votes
+5 from 13 votes

 How to Cook Rice in a Crock Pot